NintenSAGA/NintenSAGA/README.md

 ## 🤯 Salutations!

-### Here's a sophomore from Nanjing University, majoring in Software Engineering.
+### Here's a junior from Nanjing University, majoring in Software Engineering.

 Welcome to have a look at my study notes on [Notion](https://nintensaga.notion.site/Index-f7894b35b00e4a14895c9a2735d3cee0)